Academic theory and nostalgia studies

 Age: 16–25, with a secondary audience aged 26–35

-Location: Mainly based in the United Kingdom, with strong urban presence
+Location: Mainly based in the United Kingdom, with a strong urban presence

-Education / Lifestyle: Youngsters, creative individuals, podcats listeners, media lovers, and culture aficionados.
+Education / Lifestyle: Youngsters, creative individuals, podcast listeners, media lovers, and culture aficionados.

 Psychographic Profile